LGUG2Z/komorebi/README.md

-move-to-workspace                    Move the focused window to the specified workspace send-to-monitor                      Send the focused window to the specified monitor send-to-workspace                    Send the focused window to the specified workspace focus-monitor                        Focus the specified monitor focus-workspace                      Focus the specified workspace on the focused monitor focus-monitor-workspace              Focus the specified workspace on the target monitor
+move-to-workspace                    Move the focused window to the specified workspace send-to-monitor                      Send the focused window to the specified monitor send-to-workspace                    Send the focused window to the specified workspace send-to-monitor-workspace            Send the focused window to the specified monitor workspace focus-monitor                        Focus the specified monitor focus-workspace                      Focus the specified workspace on the focused monitor focus-monitor-workspace              Focus the specified workspace on the target monitor